xh-hu/space-nvs/README.md

 ### Dataset

 For data, 190 spacecraft 3D models from National Aeronautics and Space Administration (NASA), European Space Agency (ESA), and Synthetic Dataset for Satellites (SPE3R) datasets were used.
-The models are included in the form of `.obj` files in `dataset_toolkit/datasets/spacecraft_data`.

 To process the data, change the data directories in `dataset_toolkit/zero123_subprocess.py` and run the file.
 This can be done in a separate terminal window and run in background without disrupting other processes.
 Once the data has been processed and added to the new data directory, run `dataset_toolkit/json_to_npy.py` to convert the json file with camera transform matrices to a numpy file for each image instead.
 The final dataset should contain folders, each of which contains 48 views of a 3D object with the corresponding numpy matrix.
 This matches the format required by Zero123-XL (https://github.com/cvlab-columbia/zero123).